Troy: Heinrich Schliemann

-In 1868, German businessman Heinrich Schliemann visited Calvert, and secured permission to excavate Hisarlik.
+In 1868, German businessman Heinrich Schliemann visited Calvert, and secured permission to excavate Hisarlık.
 At this point in time, the mound was about 200 meters long and somewhat less than 150 meters wide.
 It rose 31.2 meters above the plain and 38.5 meters above sea level.

-As with Calvert and others, in April 1870 Schliemann began by excavating a trench across the mound of Hisarlik to the depth of the settlements, today called "Schliemann's Trench".
+As with Calvert and others, in April 1870 Schliemann began by excavating a trench across the mound of Hisarlık to the depth of the settlements, today called "Schliemann's Trench".
 In 1871–1873 and 1878–1879, 1882 and 1890 (the later two joined by Wilhelm Dörpfeld), he discovered the ruins of a series of ancient cities dating from the Bronze Age to the Roman period.
 Schliemann was planning for another excavation season in 1891 when he died in December 1890.
 He proposed that the second layer, Troy II, corresponded to the city of legend, though later research has shown that it predated the Mycenaean era by several hundred years.
 Significant finds included many "owl-headed idols" and stone axes from the lower levels.

-Some of the most notable artifacts found by Schliemann are known as Priam's Treasure, after the legendary Trojan king.
+Some of the most notable artefacts found by Schliemann are known as Priam's Treasure, after the legendary Trojan king.
 Many of these ended up in the Istanbul Archaeology Museum.
 Almost all the precious metal objects that went to Berlin were confiscated by the Soviet Union in 1945 and are now in Pushkin Museum in Moscow.
 Even in his own time Schliemann's legacy was controversial because of his excavation methods which included removing features he considered insignificant without first studying and documenting them.